IDAES/idaes-pse/docs/reference_guides/core/property_set.rst

 .. note::

-  Any property defined in a `PropertySet` which is not explicitly marked as `supported` is assumed to not be supported (i.e., the default value of `supported` is `False`).
+  Any property defined in a `PropertySet` that is not explicitly marked as `supported` is assumed to not be supported (i.e., the default value of `supported` is `False`).

 Core Property Sets
 ------------------